Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Breast Cancer Data Application

-where $p^{(1)}_{k}(x)$ and $p^{(0)}_{k}(x)$ are study-specific counterfactual probabilities.
-We generated $p^{(1)}_{k}(x)$ and $p^{(0)}_{k}(x)$ as linear functions of the five clinical features (age, histology grade, HR+, PR+, HER2+) and eight genes (\textit{SCUBE2, MMP11, BCL2, MYBL2, CCNB1, ACTB, TFRC, GSTM1}) on the logit scale.
-The other 92 genes were not modeled to have an effect on $p^{(1)}_{k}(x)$ and $p^{(0)}_{k}(x)$ $(k = 1, 2)$.
-Because all participants in study~2 were HER2-, we generated their counterfactual probabilities such that the HER2 effect is the same for all participants in that study.
+A challenge with illustrating HTE estimators on real data is that we do not observe both potential outcomes.
+Therefore, we simulated study-specific treatment effects to make the task of estimating HTEs non-trivial.
+For $k \in \{1, 2\}$, $x \in \mathcal{X}$, and $ i \in \{1,\ldots, n\}$, we generated $\tau_k(x) = \text{pr}(Y_i(1) \mid X_i=x, S_i=k) - \text{pr}(Y_i(0) \mid X_i=x, S_i=k) = p^{(1)}_{k}(x) - p^{(0)}_{k}(x),$ where the potential outcome probabilities $p^{(1)}_{k}(x)$ and $p^{(0)}_{k}(x)$ were linear functions of the five clinical features and eight Oncotype DX genes on the logit scale.
+Because all participants in study~2 were HER2-, we generated their potential outcome probabilities such that the HER2 effect is the same for all participants in that study.
 To this end, HER2 status was not a confounder in study 2.
-To introduce between-study heterogeneity, we assigned random effects with mean 0 and variance $\sigma^2_{\tau}$ to the five clinical features (age, histology grade, HR+, PR+, HER2+) and eight genes (\textit{SCUBE2, MMP11, BCL2, MYBL2, CCNB1, ACTB, TFRC, GSTM1}); we varied $\sigma^2_{\tau}$ from 0 to 2.
-Details on the functional forms of $p^{(1)}_{k}(x)$ and $p^{(0)}_{k}(x)$ $(k = 1, 2)$ are provided in the supplement.
-For individuals in study $k$ with covariate $x$, we generated counterfactual outcomes $Y(a)$ from Bernoulli with probability $p^{(a)}_{k}(x)$.
-Finally, we set $Y = Y(a)$.
+To introduce between-study heterogeneity, we assigned random effects with mean 0 and variance $\sigma^2_{\tau}$ to the five clinical features (age, histology grade, HR+, PR+, HER2+) and eight genes (\textit{SCUBE2, MMP11, BCL2, MYBL2, CCNB1, ACTB, TFRC, GSTM1}).
+For individuals in study $k$ with covariate $x$, we generated counterfactual outcomes $Y(a)$ from a Bernoulli distribution with probability $p^{(a)}_{k}(x)$ and set $Y = Y(a)$.
 We randomly divided the data into a training ($n_{\text{train}}= 232$) and test set ($n_{\text{test}} = 30$).

-In addition to the $R$-learner, we compared our method to \cite{wu2021integrative}'s integrative $R$-learner, which estimates heterogeneous treatment effects by leveraging data from a randomized controlled trial and observational study.
-Briefly, the integrative $R$-learner accounts for confounding bias in the observational study via the confounding function,